Bump2Baby and Me Trial

 Bump2Baby and Me mHealth Coaching Programme

 The randomised controlled trial is testing an innovative healthcare intervention, the Bump2Baby and Me mHealth coaching programme.
 This programme provides women with evidence-based healthy eating and exercise information, both during pregnancy and for the first year after birth, via a smartphone app and real-life health coach.

 The trial (Trial registration: ACTRN12620001240932) ran in maternity hospitals in Ireland, the UK, Spain and Australia (Dublin, Bristol, Granada and Melbourne).
 The trial focused on working with women who were identified at high risk of gestational diabetes and who would therefore benefit most from this behaviour change intervention.

-Pregnant women identified at high risk of developing gestational diabetes are invited to participate in the trial.
-Interested women are then randomly assigned to either usual care or usual care plus the Bump2Baby and Me mHealth coaching programme.
+Pregnant women identified at high risk of developing gestational diabetes were invited to participate in the trial.
+Interested women were then randomly assigned to either usual care or usual care plus the Bump2Baby and Me mHealth coaching programme.

-The Bump2Baby and Me trial will collect a wide variety of information including:
+The Bump2Baby and Me trial is collecting a wide variety of information including:

 - The health of mothers and babies involved;